 We repeat the setup from assortment (see \Cref{sec:asstEmpRes}), with full generation details and results deferred to \Cref{app:pricingTables}.
 Here there are 6 products with different distributions $F$, so the reported values also take an average over these.

-\Cref{fig:pricing_bar} summarizes the findings, where we see that LLM-SAA methods outperform the Random baseline on the decision-aware CR metrics, but less so on the decision-agnostic $\Kolmogorov$ and $\Wasserstein$ metrics.
-Here, we cap the cost parameter $c$ at 32 for $\worstCR$, and consider different ranges of $c$ for the $\avgCR$ metrics.
-Higher costs create degenerate instances where the price has to be set very precisely to earn any reward; this makes LLM-based methods less reliable at outperforming the Random baseline, and never able to beat a small amount of real data (see the full results in \Cref{tab:pricing_results_all}).
-Interestingly, \Cref{app:wtpPlots} reveals that the main gain of the LLM comes from generating willingness-to-pay numbers that end in 5 or 0, closely resembling those of humans (at least when asked for a value).
+\Cref{fig:pricing_bar} summarizes the findings.
+LLM-based generation methods outperform the Random baseline on the decision-aware CR metrics, but less so on the decision-agnostic $\Kolmogorov$ and $\Wasserstein$ metrics.
+We cap the cost parameter $c$ at 32 for $\worstCR$, and consider different ranges of $c$ for the $\avgCR$ metrics.
+Higher costs create degenerate instances where the price must be set very precisely to earn any reward, making LLM-based methods less reliable at outperforming the Random baseline and unable to beat a small amount of real data (see \Cref{tab:pricing_results_all}).
+Interestingly, \Cref{app:wtpPlots} reveals that the main gain of the LLM comes from generating willingness-to-pay numbers that end in 5 or 0, closely resembling those of humans (when asked for a value).